phorward/libphorward/README.md

     - pregex for regular expressions
     - tools for regex and lexer deployment
     - string functions for regular expression matching, splitting and replacement
+- Runtime evaluation tools
+    - Construction of dynamic intermediate languages and interpreters
+    - pany for handling different C-data-types in one object
+    - pvm for defining stack-based virtual machine instruction sets
 - Dynamic data structures
     - plist for linked-lists with build-in hash table support,
     - parray for arrays and stacks.